gfx-rs/gfx-rs.github.io/_posts/2018-08-10-dota2-macos-performance.md

 #### Modes

 Our portability library has been tested in two different modes of the Metal backend:
-  - "Immediate" - We record the command buffers "live" as the corresponding Vulkan command buffers are recorded.
-Doing this allows the user to parallelize the recording as they need be, allowing them to make sure that everything is ready to go for submission.
+  - "Immediate" - We record the underlying Metal command buffers "live" as the corresponding Vulkan command buffers are recorded.
+Doing this allows the user to parallelize the recording as they see fit, allowing them to make sure everything is ready to be submitted.
   - "Deferred" - We collect the commands internally in our command buffer format, only starting to record them to Metal's command buffers at submission time.
 This is what MoltenVK is currently doing as well.
 This approach makes the recording feel much faster, since the work is done at submission time.
 The real benefit, however, comes from us knowing at submission time the order of command buffers to be submitted, allowing the Metal driver to process them simultaneously as we record them, resulting in lower latency overall.

 Please note that technically "Immediate" recording has less CPU overhead.
 Additionally, "Immediate" mode's more explicit threading model results in no surprises at submit time.
 That's why we consider it to be the superior mode, and that was the focus of our optimization efforts.
 However, to capitalize on the benefits provided by "Immediate" mode, the application needs to make sure to not hold onto the recorded command buffers for too long and submit more often than once per frame.
 Failure to do so increases latency, limiting the number of frames produced, as observed in Dota2, which has been programmed to only allow at most a single frame of latency.

 Another interesting observation is that 71% of time spent by gfx/immediate (when recording the commands only) is actually spent inside the driver, according to our instrumented profile.
-This gives us an upper bound for Vulkan Portability overhead on Metal to be about 40%, although that includes some OS and Metal runtime bits as well.
+This gives us an upper bound for Vulkan Portability overhead on Metal to be about 40%, although that includes some OS and Metal run-time bits as well.

 ### Results